BHSAI/BRILIA/BRILIA_patch_2.0.1.md

 - Error handling is improved to prevent a single entry from stopping whole annotation process.
 Added try and catch statements.
 - BRILIA no longer asks users to choose strain when using human databases.
 - Unprocessed sequences are removed from the main file and set aside in an "Unprocessed" file.
+- Removed dependency on using Excel file format.
+Now relies on semicolon-delimited file formats mostly.

 ###Specific changes
 BRILIA.m